 Mindful Selling isn’t a new age buzzword riding high on the back of mindfulness.
 Selling has changed more in the last ten years than it has in the past five decades.
-Advances in technology, competition, buying decisions, highly discerning and savvy purchasers presents today’s sales person with a formidable challenge.
+Advances in technology, competition, buying decisions, highly discerning and savvy purchasers present today’s sales person with a formidable challenge.

-In the world of high-performance selling, despite the myriad of changes we’ve seen there is one thing that hasn’t and will never change; the need for a winner’s image.
+In the world of high-performance selling, despite the myriad of changes we’ve seen, there is one thing that hasn’t and will never change; the need for a winner’s image.
 I’m not talking about how you dress, how polished your shoes are and how neat your hair is (although all of that does count too!).
 I’m referring to the way you see yourself.

 Having the mindset of a winner in the knowledge that you have the determination, positivity and willingness to do whatever it takes to succeed.

 Stanford psychologist Carol Dweck suggests that there are two types of mindset:

 ‘Our character, intelligence, and creative ability are static givens which we can’t change in any meaningful way’.

 A growth mindset

 ‘Thrives on challenge and sees failure not as evidence of unintelligence but as a heartening springboard for growth and for stretching our existing abilities.’

 Top sales performers have a growth mindset – a ‘winner’s image’.